echemdb/unitpackage/doc/usage/unitpackage_usage.md

 ```

 The collection can be filtered for specific descriptors,
-wherby a new collection is created.
+whereby a new collection is created.

 ```{code-cell} ipython3
 filtered_db = db.filter(lambda entry: entry.experimental.tags == ['BCV','HER'])